-The project activity is a small solar project and this project was never applied under any other GHG mechanism prior to this registration with UCR.
-Also, the capacities or the total project as a whole has not been applied for any other environmental crediting or certification mechanism.
+The project activity is a ground mounted small-scale solar project and this project was never applied under any other GHG mechanism prior to this registration with UCR.
+Also, the capacity or the total project as a whole has not been applied for any other environmental crediting or certification mechanism.
 Hence project will not cause double accounting of carbon credits (i.e., COUs).